top of page

 The verb 'blather' has its roots in Middle English and Old Norse.
 In Middle English, 'blatheren' meant to chatter or talk nonsense, while Old Norse contributed 'blathra,' which had a similar meaning.
 Over time, these words merged, giving us the term 'blather' in its current form.
 'Blather' is aptly named, as it describes the act of talking aimlessly or foolishly, often without any coherent or meaningful content.
 It conveys the idea of empty or nonsensical chatter, and its etymology reflects the historical development of the word to describe such talkative behavior.

-Quiz: Find the meaning of the verb blather:
+Find the correct meaning of the verb blather:

 Try Again!